Horse racing in the United States: History

 There were 314 tracks operating in the United States by 1890; and in 1894, the American Jockey Club was formed.
 The anti-gambling sentiment prevalent in the early 20th century led almost all states to ban bookmaking.
 Bookmaking is the process of taking bets, calculating odds, and paying out winnings.
 This nearly eliminated horse racing altogether.
 When parimutuel betting was introduced in 1908, the racing industry turned around.
 Horse racing flourished until World War II.
 The sport did not regain popularity in the United States until horses began to win the Triple Crown, a series of three races, consisting of the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.

 Endurance racing

 Contemporary organized Endurance racing began in California around 1955, and the first race marked the beginning of the Tevis Cup This race was a one-hundred-mile, one-day-long ride starting in Squaw Valley, Placer County, and ending in Auburn.
 Founded in 1972, the American Endurance Ride Conference was the United States' first national endurance riding association.

 Quarter horse racing

 The first record of quarter mile length races dated back to 1674 in Henrico County, Virginia.
 Each race consisted of only two horses and they raced down the village streets and lanes.

 The Quarter Horse received its name due to the length of the race.
 The races were indeed "a quarter" of a mile, or 400 meters.

-The breed of horse was developed so they could get off to a quick start, and win the race.
+In 1940, Rillito Park Race track was built on the grounds of the Rukin Jelks stud farm in the heart of Tucson, Arizona and has long been recognized as the birthplace of Quarter Horse racing.
+The initial track consisted of a 3/8th mile straightaway, which later became the model for the “chute system” used in modern-day quarter horse racing.
+In 1954, Rillito added a 5/8ths mile oval and has since been the southern Arizona home of Thoroughbred and Quarter Horse racing.
+In 2012, Rillito Park Race Track was listed on the National Register of Historic Places.